Competitive binding of Activator-Repressor in Stochastic Gene Expression: Activator-Repressor System: a brief overview

+The transcription factors such as activator and repressor molecules can attach to the promoter of the gene and carry out their operation in two ways: either competitively \cite{karmakar2010conversion} or non-competitively \cite{das2022stochastic}.

+In this paper, we have discussed the genetic circuits operated by either activator only or repressor only or by both mutually exclusively.
+Generally, the activator molecules get attached to the promoter of a gene at a specified region known as the activator-binding site (yellow bars in Fig.~\ref{fig:Competition}a).
+They subsequently make the gene ready (active/ON) for transcription by allowing RNAP-II to bind with them.
+On the other hand, when the repressor molecules occupy their binding site (indicated by red bars in Fig.~\ref{fig:Competition}a), they immediately block RNAP-II from sitting on the promoter.
+As a result, the gene goes into the inactive/OFF state, \textit{i.e.}, inhibits transcription.

-Regulation of gene expression is the consequence of interactions between the promoter of gene and the transcription factors (TFs).
-Based on their functionality, TFs are classified as activators and repressors \cite{key-25,key-26,key-27}.
-The activator and repressor molecules can attach to the promoter of gene and proceed their operation in two ways: either competitively \cite{key-16} or non-competitively \cite{key-42}.
-In recent work, Das AK \cite{key-42} has rigorously discussed the architecture and the noise profile of the non-competitive binding by activator and repressor.
-In this paper, we will discuss the genetic circuits operated by either activator only or repressor only or by both mutually exclusively.
-Rossi et al. experimentally \cite{key-37} showed the dose (dox)-response (green fluorescent protein/GFP) of an activator-repressor system and fitted the parameters with the Hill function.
-Later, Yang and Ko \cite{key-38} using stochastic simulation tried to explain the mismatch of the Hill coefficient with the observed experimental data.
-Furthermore, Karmakar \cite{key-16} calculates PDF of a three-state stochastic activator-repressor network and explains the transformation of graded to binary response of PDF as observed in the experiment of Rossi et al. \cite{key-37}.
-However, except Karmakar \cite{key-16}, the other works did not provide the details of the kinetics and parameters of the system but there is a lack of exact parameter values that are involved in the network.
-To find the parameter values we use a two-state and a three-state genetic network operated by doxycycline as activator and/or repressor.
-Although, the aforementioned works use networks that show protein synthesis directly from genes and skipped the intermediate transcription stages (mRNA production).
-Here, we show all the possible transitions and parameters involved in the system.
-However, to fit the parameters with the experimental data, we use mRNA dynamics instead of protein (one can consider the transcriptional and translational stages have merged to a single stage, since it is well known that dynamics followed by mRNA reflects exactly to the protein just gets multiplied by a scale factor to the magnitudes \cite{key-33,key-34}), as it reduces the number of parameters and their mathematical complexities.
+In recent work \cite{das2022stochastic}, we have rigorously studied the architecture and the noise profile of the non-competitive binding by activator and repressor molecules.
+The dose (dox)-response (green fluorescent protein/GFP) of an competitive activator-repressor system was experimentally shown in \cite{rossi2000transcriptional} and fitted the parameters with the Hill function.
+Later, Yang and Ko \cite{yang2012stochastic} using stochastic simulation tried to explain the mismatch of the Hill coefficient with the observed experimental data.
+Furthermore, Karmakar \cite{karmakar2010conversion} calculates the Probability Distribution Function (PDF) for protein level of a three-state stochastic activator-repressor network and explains the transformation of graded to the binary response of PDF as observed in the experiment of Rossi et al. \cite{rossi2000transcriptional}.
+However, none but \cite{karmakar2010conversion}, provide the details of the kinetics and parameters of the system.
+Clearly, there is a lack of exact parameter values for this network.